Véhicule Blindé Léger

-The Panhard Véhicule Blindé Léger ("Light armoured vehicle"), also known by its acronym Panhard VBL or simply VBL, is a French wheeled 4×4 all-terrain vehicle built by Panhard.
+The Panhard Véhicule Blindé Léger ("Light armoured vehicle"), also known by its initialism Panhard VBL or simply VBL, is a French wheeled 4×4 all-terrain vehicle built by Panhard.
 The vehicle is offered in various configurations, and was designed to combine the agility of the Peugeot P4 liaison vehicle with adequate protection against small arms fire, artillery fragments, mines and NBC weapons.
 Produced between 1985 and 2010, the vehicle has been used by the French Army and other European, African and Central American armies in various conflicts since the 1980s.

 Design

 The French VBL programme started in 1978.
 The French Army was looking for a light reconnaissance vehicle, intended to work with the AMX-10 RC "wheeled tank", the Hotchkiss M201 jeep being obsolete when compared with the Soviet BRDM-2 armoured car.
 The new vehicle needed to be armed with a single machine gun for reconnaissance (recce) or with the MILAN missile for anti-tank combat, while being protected from NBC hazards and small arms fire.
 Both Renault and Panhard proposed a prototype, the trials beginning in 1982.
 Before its selection by the French armed forces in 1985, the Panhard model was ordered by the Mexican Army in 1984.
 In 1985, a preproduction of 15 vehicles for the French Army was launched while the VBL started its active operational service in the French Army in 1990.
 The French Army ordered 569 VBLs in 1990, 330 between 1994 and 1997, and 700 VB2L (lengthened variant) before 2004.
 The VBL, sold abroad as the ULTRAV M-11 has been produced at Marolles-en-Hurepoix, 30 km south of Paris.
 Around ten vehicles were produced each month in 2004.
 The 1,500th VBL was produced in 2001 and the last VBL of the 2,600 VBLs left the plant in 2010.